 Why do I need to measure my calves before ordering?

 As the leading online wide calf boot store, we carry a vast variety of wide calf sizes from 16 inches to 24.5 inches.
 Depending on your height and shoe size, you may fall into a different calf width category than what your measurements are.
 Please take the time to measure your calves and use our calf size estimator tool.
 An accurate calf measurement ensures the best fit and reduces returns.
+Please do not order your exact calf size as the boots may be too tight on you.

 I’m in between calf sizes.
 Should I order a smaller calf size?